Top of pageSkip to main content

 MARTA provides an extensive bus and rail system to meet the transportation needs of the Atlanta region.
 Emory routes include Route 6, Route 19, Route 36, and Route 816!

-Saferide is a free, on-demand service that operates on Emory’s Clifton campuses from 9PM-5AM, 365 days per year.
+SafeRide is a free, on-demand service that operates on Emory’s Clifton campuses from 9PM-5AM, 365 days per year.
 An Emory Shuttle vehicle provides the service.
 Rides may be scheduled in advance.

 Shuttles can be tracked in real time with Transloc app or website!
 Use it to plan your trip, see the real-time location of buses, or view their capacity!